Pixoto is an online community where photographers compete to have the best images in their category.

-Pixoto also has a directory of Players that is sorted by image score.
+Pixoto also has a directory of Contributors that is sorted by image score.
 For example you can find a list of the top Wedding photographers on Pixoto and then view their profile pages.
 Profile pages are customizable and include top-scoring images, bios and contact information.

 Pixoto offers cash prizes every week to the best image in each category and periodically will run larger contests related to specific content areas.

-What is a Player?
+What is a Contributor?

 Who owns the images on Pixoto?

 The Contributor!
 When a Contributor uploads an image to Pixoto they maintain full copyright over that image, but we are granted a license to display the image for the purposes of providing our service.
 If a Contributor doesn't want their image displayed on Pixoto anymore they can delete it at any time.
 Please see our terms for more detailed explanation.

 How does Pixoto work?

 Photographers submit images to Pixoto by simply dragging them onto our Submit page and then choosing a category and subcategory that the image will compete in.
 Images are then entered into the competition and will be matched against other images in an ImageDuel.
 Pixoto members will choose a winner for each duel, and images that win will then be matched against tougher and tougher competition.
 The results of the ImageDuels are translated into a proprietary ImageScore and displayed on Leaderboards for the category and subcategory that they are competing in.
 The higher the ImageScore the higher up on the Leaderboard the image will appear.